indutny/uv_link_t/docs/api.md

 All methods with `int` return value return `0` on success or error code, unless specified otherwise.

+Fields not listed here a considered private and should not be modified/relied upon in user applications.

 ## uv_link_t

 The base unit of all APIs.
 Pointer to this structure is what needs to be passed